Are you thinking about or currently selling insurance?

 I discuss the different products into 3 different categories.

-Selling insurance successfully means you must decide on what product works best for you.
+Learning how to sell insurance successfully means you must decide on what product works best for you.

 My goal is discuss the pros and cons of each product.
 That way you’ll have a better understanding which insurance products to sell.